...

 What is a Bill of Review, and what impact can it have on a Texas family law case?

 What is a Bill of Review, and what impact can it have on a Texas family law case? – If you were involved in a civil case in Texas and are not happy with the result, you have options to seek a new trial.
 The most widely known option is to file a motion for a new trial.
 If you had a default judgment rendered against you, this would be the preferred option.
-There is a set standard in Texas law which states what is necessary to win a Bill of Review hearing.
+There is a set standard in Texas law that states what is necessary to win a Bill of Review hearing.
 However, if we look at what needs to be proved in a Motion for New Trial, we will have a pretty good understanding of what a court will be looking for in a Bill of Review Petition.

 How much does it cost to adopt a child in Texas?